 UPWATER

-Understanding groundwater Pollution to protect and enhance WATERquality
+Understanding groundwater pollution to protect and enhance water quality

 Groundwater plays a key role in providing water supplies and livelihoods to respond the pronounced water scarcity.
 Groundwater pollution is a widespread worldwide problem.
 The scientific and technological goals of the UPWATER project are: